Bridge Financing Loans Are Here to Fill the Gap in Financing in San Diego

 Since this is often not possible in situations where there is little time to close on a traditional lender, hotel owners must take out bridge loans based on estimates and projections.
 Typically these financial estimates must be derived from previous tax returns or recent financial statements issued by an accountant or third-party service provider.

 How Much Collateral Does the Bank Need to Provide on Behalf of the Hotel?

 The collateral for these commercial bridge loans is normally in either the hotel building or some other portion of it.
 The collateral for the hotel itself is only needed to guarantee the loan itself and not to secure other debts that the hotel operator may owe.

 A hotel owner typically makes a construction completion bridge loan request to the bank in stages:

 Step One: The financial institution will want to see a copy of the architect’s plans for the finished hotel, the permit or application for it, and other legal documents about it.

 Step Two: A copy of each hotel’s owner’s financial statement is needed, along with proof that they own at least 25% of the preferred equity in the property and are therefore deemed eligible to apply for a loan from the bank.
 They will also need transcripts from their financial institution showing their most recent three months’ worth of transactions, including any deposits made by guests or money received from other sources of income.

-Step Three: As part of the loan application, the hotel owner will need to submit proof that the hotel is actually going to be built and that all expenses are projected in their financial statement.
+Step Three: As part of the loan application, the hotel owner will need to submit proof that the hotel is going to be built and that all expenses are projected in their financial statement.

 Step Four: Property taxes will need a copy of the tax bill or receipt for payment to cover these items.
 Hotel properties are subject to property tax from the county, state, and federal governments.
-Owners will typically pay for these taxes through an annual hotel operating report showing gross income monthly.
+Owners will typically pay these taxes through an annual hotel operating report showing gross income monthly.